xrdocs/application-hosting/_blogs/2018-05-01-anatomy-of-a-network-app-xr-auditor.md

    ```

- ## Transfer auditor app to the router
+## Transferring the app to the router

  You will need the ssh credentials for your IOS-XR router to transfer the generated app to its `/misc/scratch` directory (also called `disk0:`.